 NOTES:

 • The indicator will always "power up" reading in Imperial units (lbs.).
-To toggle to other units (Kgs.), press <7><SELECT>.
-A small LED (light) below the display will indicate which measurement unit is currently being displayed.
-(Should your application require the scale to "power-up" in Kgs rather than lbs, please contact Massload Technical Support and that change can be made easily over the telephone!)
+To toggle to the other units (kgs.), press <7>< SELECT>.
+A small LED arrow below the display will indicate which measurement unit is currently being displayed.

 POWER NOTES: